Ceelog/phpdoc-en/src/migration80/incompatible.md

 -   <span class="function">xml\_parser\_create</span> and <span
     class="function">xml\_parser\_create\_ns</span> will now return an
-    <span class="classname">XmlParser</span> object rather than a
+    <span class="classname">XMLParser</span> object rather than a
     <a href="/language/types/resource.html" class="link">resource</a>.
     The <span class="function">xml\_parser\_free</span> function no
-    longer has an effect, instead the XmlParser instance is automatically destroyed if it is no longer referenced.
+    longer has an effect, instead the XMLParser instance is automatically destroyed if it is no longer referenced.

 -   The